bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ### Software Setup
 #### Setting Up the Arduino IDE
 The Arduino Integrated Development Environment (IDE) is simple to use.
-It is recommended that the user maintain the default directories that the Arduino IDE download wizard creates.
+It is recommended that you maintain the default directories that the Arduino IDE download wizard creates.
 To install Arduino…

 1. Go to https://www.arduino.cc/en/main/software.
 2. Select the Windows Installer version.